 - BizTalk and .NET are development environments and so directly support customisation

 - Exchange also supports customisation through its Web Service and Message Filter facilities and the ability to change the appearance of Outlook Web Access

-The above demonstrates the power of MAP.
+The above demonstrates the power of The Microsoft Application Platform.
 Windows provides the infrastructure.
 SQL Server provides the data platform.
-SharePoint provides the portal with authentication and security to manage permissions and BizTalk provides the message handling and workflow capabilities.
+SharePoint provides the portal with authentication and security to manage permissions and BizTalk provides message handling and workflow capabilities.

-A full-blown enterprise level system with the minimal custom code.
+A full-blown enterprise-level system with minimal custom code.